fsant0s/arara/docs/architecture.md

 - **BaseNeuron**: The abstract base class for all neurons
 - **Neuron**: Standard implementation with customizable capabilities
-- **RouterNeuron**: Specialized neuron that routes requests to other neurons
 - **User**: Represents user interaction in the system

 Neurons handle: